-The Royal Drawing School is committed to offering an alternative way to fund postgraduate education, helping students avoid significantly adding to their existing debt.
-Every applicant that is offered a place on The Drawing Year receives a full scholarship and has their tuition fees paid for the year; this does not have to be repaid.
+The Royal Drawing School is committed to offering an alternative way to fund postgraduate education, helping students avoid significantly adding to any existing student debt.
+Every applicant offered a place on The Drawing Year receives a full scholarship and has their tuition fees paid for the year; this does not have to be repaid.
 The scholarship covers all courses, tutorials, forums and lectures as well as some study trips and a studio space.
 In addition, The Drawing Year offers a significant amount of contact time with tutors as well as providing working opportunities for alumni after graduation.

 The course is structured to allow students to work part-time, in the evenings and at weekends, to assist them in covering their London living costs.
-In the past, students have also worked full time in the lead up to starting the course, allowing them to build up their savings.

 Grants and bursaries